astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 #### Platform Support for Airflow 2.0

-Astronomer now offers full support for [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0/).
-Already available for local development, Airflow 2.0 is a momentous open-source release that includes a refactored Scheduler, over 30 UI/UX improvements, a new REST API and much more.
+Astronomer now offers full support for [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0/), a momentous open-source release that includes a refactored Scheduler, over 30 UI/UX improvements, a new REST API, and much more.

-In support of Airflow 2.0, Astronomer v0.23 includes:
+In support for Airflow 2.0, Astronomer has:

-- Support for Multiple Schedulers
+- Support for [Multiple Schedulers](https://www.astronomer.io/blog/airflow-2-scheduler) (*added in v0.22.3*)

-- A mechanism to ensure that users migrate to Airflow 1.10.14 prior to upgrading to 2.0
+- A mechanism to ensure that users migrate to Airflow 1.10.14+ prior to upgrading to 2.0.0+ (*added in v0.23.5*)

-- Support for Airflow's ["upgrade check"](https://airflow.apache.org/docs/apache-airflow/v0.23/upgrade-check.html) in the Astronomer CLI (`$ astro dev upgrade-check`)
+- Support for Airflow's ["upgrade check"](https://airflow.apache.org/docs/apache-airflow/v0.23/upgrade-check.html) in the Astronomer CLI (`$ astro dev upgrade-check`) (*added in v0.23.5*)

-For local development guidelines, read [Get Started with Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).
+For guidelines on how to upgrade, read [Upgrade to Airflow 2.0 on Astronomer](https://www.astronomer.io/docs/cloud/stable/customize-airflow/upgrade-to-airflow-2).

 #### Bug Fixes & Improvements